Introduction: The principle of the weekly couple’s conversation with 3 questions:

 Meaning of the question

 It’s important that both partners understand: everyone makes mistakes or overlooks things—the purpose of the question is not to assign blame, but to honestly share what hurt or saddened you.
-That way, the other can learn from it and you can find solutions together or at least ask for forgiveness.
+This way, the other can learn from it and you can find solutions together or at least ask for forgiveness.

 Examples of answers to question 2